zion-Town-kids/remote-spray/README.md

 	* red => 5v
     * brown => ground
     * orange => PWM (we bill be using the pin #13.
 Make sure that you use a pin that can be used for PWM on your board.
 3. We'll need to install specific version of Servo library for our device.
-Go to `Library Manager` inside Arduino IDE, search and install `ServoESP32`.
+Go to Tools / Manage Libraries ..., inside Arduino IDE, search and install `ServoESP32`.
 If you use another device, maybe it's compatible with the default servo library (so you don't have to do this step, or maybe it requires another equivalent).
 3. Upload this code:
 ```c++
 #include <Servo.h>